 Wasn’t Myrtle Responsible for Her Own Death?

 While no one wants to take the blame, you might say that all the parties involved played a part in Myrtle’s death.
+It started with Myrtle.
+If she had not been unfaithful, things would have been different.

+Other characters also played a part in her death.
 Had Tom Buchanan not used Myrtle like a car, ignoring her when it was inconvenient for him to be seen with her, Myrtle may not have chased after him.

 If Nick had told Daisy about Tom’s affair, or if he had not kept quiet about it and told Tom to stop seeing her, Myrtle may still be alive.